katallaxie/streams/README.md

 A teeny-tiny package to create stream processing workloads.
 It is intended to be used with [Apache Kafka](https://kafka.apache.org/).

-:warning: This is experimental.
-APIs may change. :warning:

 ## Getting Started

 There are only a few packages that help Gophers to create stream processing workloads.
 This package is one of them.
 It is intended to be used with [Apache Kafka](https://kafka.apache.org/).